 - 9.1 Effective and continuous monitoring is an essential part of risk management and therefore relevant.
 Stakeholders will receive reports pertaining to the current status of financial and operational data supported by adequate and appropriate systems.
-This will be within a time frame that enables the staff to carry out their responsibilities properly. - 9.2 Awareness campaigns will be detailed together with an analysis of previously conducted campaigns.
-Continuous evaluation of this form of communication will ensure development of campaigns that achieve the desired results. - 9.3 The reason for communicating and documenting is for staff to understand the risks and mitigation alternatives as well as the risk data to make effective choices within the constraints of available resources.
+This will be within a time frame that enables the staff to carry out their responsibilities properly. - 9.2 The reason for communicating and documenting is for staff to understand the risks and mitigation alternatives as well as the risk data to make effective choices within the constraints of available resources.
 Communication and documentation are both critical for managing risks.
-Information both positive and negative, when communicated throughout the organisation, will ensure that best practice is used and understood. - 9.4 Training is another important method of communication where practical skill transfer courses will be upheld on an ongoing basis.
-Staff will understand what is expected of them and be able to proactively identify, evaluate and implement solutions to risk. - 9.5 Reports to the Audit Committee and to the management will provide a balanced assessment of significant risks and the effectiveness of risk management process in managing those risks.
+Information both positive and negative, when communicated throughout the organisation, will ensure that best practice is used and understood. - 9.4 Reports to the Audit Committee and to the management will provide a balanced assessment of significant risks and the effectiveness of risk management process in managing those risks.
 Any major weakness that has been identified will be noted together with any possible impact and actions being taken to rectify them.
-It is essential that there be an open communication between management and the Audit Committee.
+It is essential that there be an open communication between management and the Audit Committee. - 9.6 The Audit Committee will advise what changes, if any, can be made regarding the risk management process.
+These changes may be due to:- - 9.6.1 Non-achievement of outcomes; - 9.6.2 Lack of flexibility in responding to changes in the internal and external Environments; - 9.6.3 The coverage and quality of risk management plan;

-- 9.6 The Audit Committee will advise what changes, if any, can be made regarding the risk management process.
-These changes may be due to:- - 9.6.1 Non-achievement of objectives; - 9.6.2 Lack of flexibility in responding to changes in the internal and external Environments; - 9.6.3 The coverage and quality of risk management plan; - 9.6.4 Ineffective risk identification, communication and reporting; - 9.6.5 Commitment to continuous improvement. - 9.7 The reason the responsible Executive Authority will satisfy itself with regard to the effectiveness of risk management is that in the annual report it will account for how the organisation has dealt with the risk and provide a statement that indicates the executive authorities' responsibility for risk management.
-The statement will indicate; - 9.7.1 How a risk management culture is being cultivated; - 9.7.2 How the appropriate infrastructure is being established; - 9.7.3 Management's commitment to: - i.
-Strive for continuous risk management training to enable effective communication - ii.
+- 9.6.4 Ineffective risk identification, communication and reporting; - 9.6.5 Commitment to continuous improvement. - 9.7 The reason the responsible Executive Authority will satisfy itself with regard to the effectiveness of risk management is that in the annual report it will account for how the Department has dealt with the risks and provide a statement that indicates the Executive Authorities' responsibility for risk management.
+The statement will indicate; - 9.7.1 How a risk management culture is being cultivated; - 9.7.2 How the appropriate infrastructure is being established; - 9.7.3 Management's commitment to: - Strive for continuous risk management training to enable effective communication - ii.
 Reinforcement of risk management processes through human resource mechanisms - 9.7.4 The levels of unacceptable risk both financially and reputational. - 9.7.5 The manner and frequency in which significant risks are reported.

-10. Monitoring and Review process- chief risk officer
+10. Monitoring and Review process - Chief Risk Officer

 10.1 The monitoring and review of the process assists in tracking the changes within risk management and the effectiveness of the plan.
 An important component of risk management plan is identifying benchmarks that will determine management commitment and the effectiveness of risk management procedures.
-Monitoring of risks will be linked to the organisation's key performance indicators which are in turn linked to organisational objectives.
-Programme directors will have risk management as a key performance area.
+Monitoring of risks will be linked to the organisation's key performance indicators which are in turn linked to organisational outcomes.
+All Senior Managers will have risk management as a key performance area.
 Monitoring will promote a reporting structure that is accurate and allow for the objective evaluation of internal controls.